tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Consult Oracle

-**Casting Time/Duration**: 1 hour**/**10 minutes
+**Casting Time/Duration:** 1 hour**/**10 minutes

-**Market/Component Cost**: 1,500 gp**/**300 gp
+**Market/Component Cost:** 1,500 gp**/**300 gp

-**Effect**: You coax forth an Oracle Eternal.
+**Effect:** You coax forth an Oracle Eternal.
 Oracles have no tangible presence and no agendas; they exist only to observe events.
 This makes them unparalleled sources of information because they have the potential to have seen and heard everything, even information otherwise known to only one creature.

-**Skill Check**: Make a Religion check to determine how many questions you can ask an oracle before it vanishes.
+**Skill Check:** Make a Religion check to determine how many questions you can ask an oracle before it vanishes.

 | Religion Skill Check Result | Number of Questions |
 | -------------------------- | ------------------- |